mapping-elections/site/_maps/meae.congressional.congress13.pa.county.md

 The map for this election is incomplete due to the lack of returns in a few counties.

-Pennsylvania was apportioned 5 more seats in the House of Representatives.
+Following the 1810 Census, Pennsylvania gained five more seats in the House of Representatives.

 Pennsylvania used a district system for electing members to Congress.
 District 1 elected four representatives.
 Districts 2, 3, 5, 6, and 10